Family Involvement in Eating Disorder Treatment at Hidden River

 When a person’s struggles to stop eating disordered behavior is ineffective, the necessary support in the form of having a safe and structured environment, which promotes a secure setting to talk about feelings that is free of judgment, can be incredibly helpful.
 However, eating disorder treatment is extremely complex, and families more frequently than not find it difficult to know how to help their loved one in the home setting.
 That’s why it’s important to engage mental health clinicians to help determine the level of care their loved one needs to stop the eating disorder behavior and move towards recovery.
 The eating disorder treatment specialist has the knowledge and the experience to guide families to consider the best level of care in a way that’s beneficial for all.

 A 2019 study of Latino families found that family intervention, in addition to other evidence-based treatment modalities like Cognitive Behavioral Therapy (CBT), showed positive outcomes for the individual with an eating disorder.
 This may be because of the social and emotional support that families offer their loved ones.1 Other studies show that family involvement in mental health care of loved ones helps to reduce rates of relapse.
-Two researchers in 2005 created a pyramid framework to further understand what family involvement could look like, from simply learning information about their loved one’s mental health condition to participating in therapy with their loved one.2
+Two researchers in 2005 created a pyramid framework to further understand what family involvement could look like.
+It ranges from simply learning information about their loved one’s mental health condition to participating in therapy with their loved one.2

 Family involvement in eating disorder treatment begins on the day of admission at Hidden River.